BlockchainCommons/BCSwiftSecureComponents/Docs/2-ENVELOPE.md

 * Present locally or referenced by CID or Digest.
 * Unencrypted or encrypted.
-* Unredacted or redacted.
+* Unelided or elided.

-Thus the `Digest` of an `Envelope` identifies the `subject` and its assertions as if they were all present (dereferenced), unredacted, and unencrypted.
-This allows an `Envelope` to be transformed either into or out of the various encrypted/decrypted, local/reference, and redacted/unredacted forms without changing the cumulative [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) of digests.
+Thus the `Digest` of an `Envelope` identifies the `subject` and its assertions as if they were all present (dereferenced), unelided, and unencrypted.
+This allows an `Envelope` to be transformed either into or out of the various encrypted/decrypted, local/reference, and elided/unelided forms without changing the cumulative [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) of digests.
 This also means that any transformations that do not preserve the digest tree invalidate the signatures of any enclosing `Envelope`s.

 This architecture supports selective disclosure of contents of nested `Envelope`s by revealing only the minimal objects necessary to traverse to a particular nesting path, and having done so, calculating the hashes back to the root allows verification that the correct and included contents were disclosed.
 On a structure where only a minimal number of fields have been revealed, a signature can still be validated.